 We found that most of the participating restaurants are small independent restaurants rather than chains, so if you like trying a new restaurant regularly, this could be the program for you.

-When searching for Miami, as an example, there are 397 restaurants within 30 points of the city center.
+When searching for Miami, as an example, there were 390 restaurants within 30 miles of the city center.

 While most participating restaurants are independent establishments, double-check the address listed.
 If you are looking at a chain restaurant, not all chains may be participating in the program.